 - 110 euros for a single sleeper with private bathroom.

-Our ticket reservation cost with a Eurail Global Pass cost €108 for the three of us, with our own ensuite and shower. ($175 AUD or $120 USD)
+The cost of train from Helsinki to Rovaniemi with a Eurail Global Pass was €108 for the three of us, with our own ensuite and shower. ($175 AUD or $120 USD)

 How much is the Helsinki to Rovaniemi train cost without Eurail pass?

-The regular Helsinki to Rovaniemi train fare costs start from:
+The regular Helsinki to Rovaniemi train fare starts from: